Broken Mirror (film)

 Broken Mirror is a Ghanaian movie that was released in 2014 by Media 5 Studio Productions.
-James Gardiner, Fred Amugi, Jackie Appiah, Roselyn Ngissah, Mikki Osei Berko, Victoria Lebene Mekpah and Jasmine Baroudi are the stars that make up the cast.
 It is written by Pappa Deric and produced by David Owusu with Mikki Osei Berko as the director.
 It is a story of a woman who gets jilted when her boyfriend's fortune changes for the better, after standing by him through the hard times.